The main characters of Canewdon, Essex

 And Widow Eliza Lodwick had to keep an eye on James Murrell.

-The following newspaper article mentioned Arthur Downes, a 94 year old gardener who mentioned that in his father time the above situation.
+The following newspaper article mentioned Arthur Downes, a 94 year old gardener who mentioned that the above situation happened in his father's time.

 “Quite recently it was arranged for me to meet a 94-year-old gardener by the name of Arthur Downes who was born and bred in Canewdon.”